FixTweet/FxTwitter/README.md

 ## Embed Videos

 We all have videos of memes and other things from Twitter we want to quickly share with friends.
 With normal Twitter links, embedding videos is often broken on Discord and impossible on Telegram.
-But using FixTweet, we embed the raw mp4 file so it's compatible with just about anything supporting video embeds.
+But using FxTwitter, we embed the raw mp4 file so it's compatible with just about anything supporting video embeds.

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1184627562811494461/video.png)